shrestha-niranjan/nuxt-content-blog/content/getting-started.md

 ---
 title: 1.
-Getting started
+Getting started with PHP
-description: 'Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS.'
+description: 'A popular general-purpose scripting language that is especially suited to web development.
+Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.'
 category: demo
 tags:
-  - tutorial
+  - PHP
   - blog
+  - nuxt
+  - YAML
 ---

 Tsse.
 Odio dolores rem et eligendi corrupti aperiam necessitatibus rerum